 This protein coffee is your surefire way to add protein to your morning beverage!
-Perfect as a hot or cold recipe, you can even enjoy it as a coffee protein shake or smoothie.
+It makes the perfect breakfast or afternoon pick-me-up in less than two minutes.

 Two of my most consumed beverages are coffee and protein shakes.

 On a typical day, I’d start my morning with coffee, have a protein shake after my workout, then have a coffee in the afternoon.
 Now, I combine the two and appreciate the newfound energy boost that comes from having a protein coffee.

 What is protein coffee?

 While convenient, they contain artificial ingredients, fillers, and calories.
 Luckily, you can make a homemade version in under a minute.

 - Packed with protein.
 If you add the full scoop of protein, this recipe packs in 25 grams of protein.